Signup Login Jamaica

 ingredient is unregistered).

-competent authority with whom the product is registered in the
+the competent authority with whom the product is registered in the

 country of origin, and the conditions under which it may be sold in